 Importance of Time Value of Money

-The basic idea and underline of this concept is very simple.
-Time Value of Money means that we should always prefer to get the funds / money now rather than getting it in the future, but this is subject to the overriding caveat that other things are the same.
+The basic underlining idea of this concept is very simple.
+Time Value of Money means that we should always prefer to get the funds/money now rather than getting it in the future, but this is subject to the overriding caveat that other things are the same.

-The future is uncertain, and even if someone promises to pay you fixed interest in the future, it is still risky, so in order to make a decision on which option to choose, we need to establish a relationship between the present and future cash flows.
+The future is uncertain, and even if someone promises to pay you fixed interest in the future, it is still risky, so to decide which option to choose, we need to establish a relationship between the present and future values of cash flows.
 This would definitely help us make a better and more calculated decision.
 And, at this point, in deciding the preferred option, the TVM concept comes in handy.
-It helps us to clearly understand and bridge the gap between the present value (PV) and future value (FV) of the money under consideration.
+It helps us clearly understand and bridge the gap between the present value (PV) and future value (FV) of the money under consideration.

 Time Value of Money and Compounding

 The compounding effect is perhaps the most important application of the TVM concept.
 In compounding interest investment, apart from yearly interest on the principal, interest is also calculated on earlier years’ interest.
-In other words, the investor earns interest on the principal, as well as on all the interest on previous years.
-Various authors and experts have already called compounding the ninth wonder of the world; interest on interest has a spiralling impact on the funds.
+In other words, the investor earns interest on the principal and on all the interest on previous years.
+Various authors and experts have already called compounding the ninth wonder of the world; interest on interest has a spiraling impact on the funds.
 So, in order to get the maximum benefit, you have to stay invested for a long time and enjoy the benefits of compounding.

-Now, suppose you put the same amount into a deposit account with the same interest rate at maturity.
-In this case, your annual interest rate continues to increase with each year / period.
+Suppose you put the same amount into a deposit account with the same interest rate at maturity.
+In this case, your annual interest rate continues to increase with each year/period.
 In the first year, we receive $50 in interest, but in the second year, the interest amount will increase to $52.50 and so on for all subsequent years.
 This is because you also earn interest on the unpaid interest of the previous year.
-The unpaid interest portion is treated as principal which continues to earn interest until maturity.
+The unpaid interest portion is treated as principal, which continues to earn interest until maturity.
 After five years, the final payout is $1,276.